wolv2099/se_project_coffeeshop/README.md

 - spend more time on "custom forms"
 - have a better understanding of width and not use width 100%

+## Corrections

+- remembering to add alternative fonts
+- checking my margins
+- double-check my folders and vendor folders to make sure I have the correct file path

   Add your ideas here :)